kuldeepyeware/Foundry_Defi_StableCoin/README.md

 This is a Solidity Project which is created with the help of following Youtube [Course](https://youtu.be/wUjYK5gwNZs)

-This project take collateral from users and mint stable coin for them.
-This project is created for learning purpose only.
+This project takes collateral from users and mints stable coins for them.
+This project is created for learning purposes only.

 # Getting Started